What is Pickleball?

 What?!
 You’ve never heard of pickleball?
-Then clearly you fall somewhere between too young (under 55) and too old (over 15).
-If that’s you, you’re missing out!
-Because although pickleball has been around for nearly 50 years, it’s finally enjoying its moment in the sun as the popular and exciting sport topping the recreational charts at opposite ends of the age spectrum: kids and active seniors.
+Then clearly, you’ve been living under a rock.
+Because although pickleball has been around for nearly 50 years, it’s finally enjoying its moment in the sun as the fastest-growing outdoor sport.
+Pickleball is topping the recreational charts at both ends of the age spectrum: kids and active seniors.

 A History Almost as Fun as the Game Itself

-Watching the men improvise a game made from leftover scraps, Joel’s wife, Joan Pritchard, said it reminded her of the sport of crew’s “pickle boat”, the boat in which the team of oarsmen are made up from the leftovers of the other boats.
-Unfortunately instead, an erroneous “” but ever-popular “” story is told today, which claims the game was named after the family dog.
-In this misconstrued version, the wiffle ball belonged to Pickles the dog, who would chase after errant shots and then run off with it.
-It’s said that “Pickles’ Ball” morphed into “pickleball”.
+Watching the men improvise a game made from leftover scraps, Joel’s wife, Joan Pritchard, said it reminded her of the sport of the crew’s “pickle boat,” the boat in which the team of oarsmen is made up from the leftovers of the other boats.
+Unfortunately, instead, an erroneous “but ever-popular” story is told today, which claims the game was named after the family dog.
+In this misconstrued version, the wiffle ball belonged to Pickles, the dog, who would chase after errant shots and then run off with it.
+It’s said that “Pickles’ Ball” morphed into “pickleball.”
 It’s a good story, but the truth is that the Pritchard family didn’t even own a dog until 1967 and actually named the dog after their personally-invented favorite family sport.
-Joan Pritchard attempted to correct the inaccurate story in later interviews, but this version persists nonetheless.
+In later interviews, Joan Pritchard attempted to correct the inaccurate story, but this version persists.

 The Popularity of Pickleball

 Children and seniors are particularly attracted to pickleball because of its accessibility.
-First, the speed of the ball typically moves at about one-third the speed of a tennis ball; and second, the size of the court is about one-third of the area of a tennis court.
+First, the speed of the ball typically moves at about one-third the speed of a tennis ball; second, the court’s size is about one-third of the area of a tennis court.
 These two factors make pickleball much easier to play.

 A paddle ($10 to $80), a dozen balls ($12 to $25), and a net (if needed: $60 to $200) are the three basic pieces of equipment essential to the game, but they are no more important than proper eye protection, especially considering the game’s popularity as an outdoor sport for children and seniors:

-- Because children in their first 18 years receive 50% of their lifetime exposure to sunlight, children and teens playing outdoor sports should wear high quality sunglasses with 99% ““ 100% UVA and UVB protection at all times.
+- Because children in their first 18 years receive 50% of their lifetime exposure to sunlight, children and teens playing outdoor sports should wear high-quality sunglasses with 99% UVA and UVB protection at all times.
 The Pyramex Mini-Ztek Safety Glasses with Blue Mirror Lens would be a great choice.

-- As for seniors, since the majority of their age group wears prescription eyeglasses, they need to protect them from scratches or breaks inflicted by the ball or a paddle.
-Wearing racquet sports eyewear, such as over-the-glasses or wraparound eyeguards, in clear or sunglass styles, offer the best protection.
+- As for seniors, since the majority of their age group wears prescription eyeglasses, they need to protect themselves from scratches or breaks inflicted by the ball or a paddle.
+Wearing a good pair of Oakley or Wiley X sunglasses is a great choice.
+If you wear prescription glasses, then a quality over-the-glasses style is what you need, such as the Pyramex Cappture.